Looking for a trusted Moving Company to help move you to the Swiss Mountains or a Swiss City ?

 Cantonal authorities are responsible for issuing permits.
 For more information, please visit the Federal Migration Office website.

 You must take out insurance with a Swiss health insurance company no later than 3 months after arriving or beginning work in Switzerland.
 Cross-border commuters domiciled in certain EU states have the option of taking out insurance in their country of residence instead of Switzerland.
 Read the detailed information on health insurance for foreigners in Switzerland.

-Removals to Switzerland Customs Clearance.
+Swiss Customs Clearance.